Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 How do thousands of radically different communities coexist without tyranny or chaos?

 The Founding Fathers had 55 delegates arguing in a Philadelphia room.
 We’re scaling governance to billions of people and potentially conscious AIs.
-Chapter 3 introduces the MOSAIC—a federated system where communities govern themselves within five unbreakable axioms, protected by the Diversity Guard that makes tyranny statistically improbable.
+Chapter 3 introduces the MOSAIC—a federated system (power distributed across many self-governing communities) where communities govern themselves within five unbreakable axioms (fundamental principles that can’t be voted away).
+It’s protected by the Diversity Guard, a mechanism that requires agreement across genuinely different communities before major decisions—making tyranny statistically improbable because no single faction can capture the process.

 Chapter 4 - Residents & Citizens: Who Belongs